-The Post-Modern Lifestyle Project (“PMLP”) is a research and educational project operated by Stephen M Brown in the Province of Ontario, Canada.
+The Post-Modern Lifestyle Project (herein "PMLP") is a research and educational project operated in the Province of Ontario, Canada, by Stephen M Brown (herein the "Founder") and by PMLP employees and volunteers (herein "Staff").

-PMLP provides websites, forums, chat rooms, health and nutritional tracking tools, and other services (collectively the “Platform”) and produces or sponsors the production of publications, seminars, audio recordings and video recordings (the “Content”) available to its community (the “Members”) and to the general public.
+PMLP provides websites, forums, chat rooms, health and nutritional tracking tools, and other services (collectively, the "Platform") and produces or sponsors the production of publications, seminars, audio recordings and video recordings (collectively, "Content") available to registered members of the community (herein "Members") and other users of the Platform (herein "Guests").

-The Content is contributed by Members, guest contributors, and staff (collectively the “Content Providers”).
+Content is contributed by PMLP Staff, Members, Users and Guests (collectively, "Content Providers").

-PMLP is committed to protecting the privacy of its Customers, Members and other users of the Platform.
-This document discloses our information gathering and dissemination practices and is applicable to the Platform, including our websites.
+PMLP is committed to protecting the privacy of its Members, Customers and Users of the Platform.
+This document discloses our information gathering and dissemination practices and is applicable to the Platform.

 Information Gathering and Visitor Tracking